devicetree-org/devicetree-specification/source/flattened-format.rst

 *  For each property of the node:
  *  (optionally) any number of FDT_NOP tokens
  *  FDT_PROP token
-  *  property information as given in :ref:`sect-fdt-lexical-structure`
+  *  property information as given in section :ref:`sect-fdt-lexical-structure`
   *  [zeroed padding bytes to align to a 4-byte boundary]
 *  Representations of all child nodes in this format
 *  (optionally) any number of FDT_NOP tokens